dror27/dk-shack/vol1/songs/en/Angels Of The Dark.md

 Your fortress, for my windy shores?\
 \
 If you’ll have a doubt\
-Just call the angles of the dark\
+Just call the angels of the dark\
 And If you’ll scream and shout\
 Just pull me closer to your heart\
 \
 And if we’ll have a doubt\
-We’ll call the angles of the dark\
+We’ll call the angels of the dark\
 And If we’ll scream and shout\
 We’ll pull each other, closer to our hearts